EliAndrewC/l7r/setting/l7r.md

 1% of farmland in any Unicorn domain is required by law to be set aside specifically for hay production, and in practice the amount of hay land is somewhat higher.
 Otaku lands additionally have high legal requirements on how much hay is required to be stockpiled, which usually amounts to more than their entire required annual yield.
 Thankfully, hay keeps almost indefinitely in non-humid climates and conditions.

-Otaku Mirai says that Otaku lands produce around 15,000 tons of hay per year from its legally set-aside-for-hay farmland, and at least a few thousand more tons from non-mandated hayfarms.
+Otaku Mirai says that Otaku lands produce around 15,000 tons of hay per year from their legally set-aside-for-hay farmland, and at least a few thousand more tons from non-mandated hayfarms.
 Mirai isn't sure of the current amount of stockpiled hay in the Otaku domain, since the numbers change during wartime and in anticipation of military requirements and he has been at Chai Sedo for the past 16 months, but he estimates at least 20,000 tons of hay in Otaku haybarns.

 The Moto army invading Uru lands appears to have in excess of 50,000 horses, as well as many thousands of sheep and cows (though that number is quickly diminishing as the Moto slaughter their flocks and herds).
 If they were to subsist entirely on hay, bought at market price, this would cost them at least 500 koku per day.
 What this hay would be worth if delivered safely to Umut is perhaps as much a philosophical question as a logistical one.